aanrv/Light-Cycles-Online/README.md

 `lco-server [portnum]`

-- `portnum` A port for the server to run on.
+- `portnum` Port number the server should attempt to run on.
 Default value is 1337.

-`lco-client [ipaddr] [portnum]`
+`lco-client [-a ipaddr] [-p portnum]`

-- `ipadds` IP Address of the server's host machine.
-Loopback address by default.
+- `ipaddr` IP Address of the server's host.
+If not specified, loopback address is used.
-- `portnum` Port number of server on specified machine.
+- `portnum` Server's port.
 Default value is 1337.